nossas/meurio_ui/README.md

 # Meu Rio UI

-TODO: Write a gem description
+Meu Rio UI is a Rails engine that provides user interface components like buttons, fields, icons, fonts, and more patterns for Meu Rio organization

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails project's Gemfile:

     gem 'meurio_ui'